Cold Springs Campground — Chickasaw National Recreation Area

 Directions

-From I-35, take Exit #55 and drive towards the city of Davis, OK.
-Once in Davis, go east on Highway 7 to the Chickasaw National Recreation Area you desire.
-Watch for Chickasaw National Recreation Area signs to direct you to your selected area.
-Central and Cold Springs Campgrounds and Travertine Nature Center (East Historic Platt) - Drive approximately 8 miles east of Davis to the only 4 way STOP (Jct Hwy 7 and Hwy 177) in the city of Sulphur.
-Turn south (right) for approximately .2 miles on Highway 177 to the first left turn.
-Central Campground is approximately .25 mile east on NE Perimeter Road.
-Cold Springs Campground is approximately another .4 mile east of Central.
-The Travertine Nature Center is approximately .9 miles east of Cold Springs.
+From I-35, take Exit 55 and drive towards the city of Davis, OK.
+Once in Davis, go east on Highway 7.
+Watch for Chickasaw National Recreation Area signs.
+Drive approximately 8 miles east of Davis to the only 4 way stop (Jct Hwy 7 and Hwy 177) in the city of Sulphur.
+Turn right for approximately 0.2 miles on Highway 177.
+Take the first left turn on NE Perimeter Road.
+Keep driving on NE Perimeter Road until you see the sign for Cold Springs Campground.
+The campground will be on your left.

 Address